kimmoeklund/ziam/README.md

 # ziam

 Ziam is project for me to learn ZIO and FP in a selected domain.
-This may become a real project, probably not.

 ## Status